Skip to main content

 • Other professional relationships

-Contacts have one primary person record and can be linked to multiple households.
-Learn more about contacts
+Each other contact has one person record and can be linked to a business.
+Learn more about other contacts

 Person

 An individual human being.
-People belong to households or contacts.
+People belong to households or other contacts.
 Each person has:

 • Contact information (email, phone, address)

-• Role within their household (head of household, spouse, dependent, etc.)
+• A role within their household (head of household, spouse, partner, dependent, etc.)

 • Employment and professional information